North Dorset Liberal Democrats

 Every input or offer of support is welcome from across all parts of the constituency and from each and every diversity.
 If you would like to join in and have your say, please contact us here

 I live in Shaftesbury and chair the Maltings Residents Association, I am a retired Magazine Printer and Union Official at National level.
 At present and for the past 20 years I have promoted Music and as the Main Organiser for Wessex Acoustic Folk club I run music events in Blandford.
 I have been on the Noth Doret Lib Dem Executive for four years with a strong belief in having strong links with the EU.

-Mike Chapman - Vice Chair
+Mike Chapman - Chair

 Career in Sales, Marketing and Business Strategy in electronics and aerospace in the UK and overseas.
 Now retired.
 Volunteer mentor with Dorset Business Mentoring supporting small businesses across the county and a volunteer with Young Enterprise, taking ideas about skills, careers and the nature of work into schools.
 Parish Councillor in North Dorset, Project Manager of the North Devon business mentoring service and a seaside town community development project.
 Chair of a North Dorset market town community taskforce.

 Ros Eveleigh - Data Officer

 Ros joined the Liberal Democrats in 2017 and stood for Stalbridge and Marnhull Ward in the Dorset Council in 2019.

 She is a chartered electrical engineer, who stared her career in defence research and moved to the world of air traffic management systems before retirement.